raspy135/Qun-mk2/README.md

 ## MAJOR MODES

  The synth has three major modes.
-Parameter mode is the main mode of the synthesizer:

 Button | Function
 ------------ | -------------